• Language

 St. Mary Magdalene’s today is a welcoming parish church with a strong musical tradition and an increasing number of young families in the congregation.

-5. Add Darwen Tower to your Itinerary
+11. Add Rivington Country Park to your Itinerary

 Type